nickgamb/mindgardenai-site/CONTRIBUTING.md

 ## License

-By contributing to the Gatsby - Netlify CMS starter, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing to the MindGarden Site, you agree that your contributions will be licensed under its [MIT license](LICENSE).